Robert Preston (actor)

-Robert Preston Meservey (June 8, 1918 – March 21, 1987) was an American stage and screen actor best-known for his role as Professor Harold Hill in the 1957 musical The Music Man, for which he received the Tony Award for Best Actor in a Musical.
+Robert Preston Meservey (June 8, 1918 – March 21, 1987) was an American stage and screen actor, best known for his role as Professor Harold Hill in the 1957 musical The Music Man, for which he received the Tony Award for Best Actor in a Musical.
 He reprised the role in the 1962 film adaptation, and received a Golden Globe Award for Best Actor – Motion Picture Musical or Comedy nomination.

 Preston made his Broadway debut in The Male Animal in 1952.
 He won two Tony Awards for Best Actor in a Musical for The Music Man (1957) and I Do!
 I Do!
 (1967) and was Tony-nominated for Mack and Mabel (1975).
 He co-starred alongside Steve McQueen in the Sam Peckinpah film Junior Bonner (1972).
 Preston collaborated twice with director Blake Edwards, first in S.O.B.
-(1981) and again in Victor/Victoria (1982), the latter earning him a nomination for the Academy Award for Best Supporting Actor.
+(1981) and again in Victor/Victoria (1982), winning a National Society of Film Critics Award for Best Supporting Actor for his turn in the former, whilst earning him nominations for both a Golden Globe Award for Best Actor – Motion Picture Musical or Comedy and an Academy Award for Best Supporting Actor, as well as winning the National Board of Review Award for Best Supporting Actor, for the latter.

 Early life

 Preston was born Robert Preston Meservey in Newton, Massachusetts, the son of Ruth L. (née Rea) and Frank Wesley Meservey, a garment worker and a billing clerk for American Express.
-His family moved to Los Angeles in his youth; he graduated from Lincoln High School in January 1935.
+His family moved to Los Angeles in his youth; he graduated from Abraham Lincoln High School in January 1935.